csci5117s23/WebAssemblyMaryJTechShare/README.md

 - **Faster, Efficient and Portable** WebAssembly binary files are smaller than JavaScript files, leading to faster loading times and execution speeds, which can improve the performance of web applications.

-- **Easy to understand and debug** − WebAssembly enables developers to compile code from other languages into a binary format that can be executed in the browser, providing a simple alternative to writing WebAssembly code, while also supporting a text format for debugging and editing
+- **Easy to understand and debug** − WebAssembly enables developers to compile code from other languages into a binary format that can be executed in the browser, providing a simple alternative to writing WebAssembly code, while also supporting a text format for debugging and editing.

 - **Security** WebAssembly prioritizes security by isolating module execution in a sandboxed environment, enforcing browser security policies, and supporting developers to create secure applications.

 ## Cons of WebAssembly
-- **security issue** it is possible that security issues may arise, making it simpler for criminals to conceal malware, phishing attacks, and other malicious activities
+- **security issue** it is possible that security issues may arise, making it simpler for criminals to conceal malware, phishing attacks, and other malicious activities.

 - **DOM manipulation** WebAssembly is not yet capable of interacting with the Document Object Model (DOM) and it still relies on JavaScript for DOM manipulation.